 To decide this, you need to consider your plans for success.
 How are you going make this dream a reality?
 What steps will you take?
 You can have a goal that on the surface seems unworkable, but if you can clearly document every step you’ll need to take for it to happen, then it’s still achievable.
 Goals should be realistic, but also ambitious.

 5. Draw up a proper plan of action

 Don’t make the mistake of being so focused on the outcome of your goal that you neglect the steps you must take to achieve it.
 Take the time to write out a detailed plan of action – the very act of writing it down will make it appear more substantial.
 Lay out the individual steps you’ll take, then cross them off once you achieve them (few things are as satisfactory!).

 Look into any tools to help you measure them, so you actually know you’re progressing.
 Time blocking is an excellent tool for mapping our time to achieve your goals.
-Keeping a productivity journal is a good start, but it can get time-consuming, so consider automated tools which can help you understand what you’ve already put into your goal without the extra effort.
+Keeping a productivity planners can also be useful, but it can get time-consuming, so consider using tools which help you understand what you’ve already put into your goal without the extra effort.
 Trello boards and automatic time tracking are a great place to start!
-As you do this, you’ll know that you’re getting closer to your end goal – something that in itself is a powerful aid.
+As you do this, you’ll know that you’re getting closer to your end goal—something that in itself is a powerful aid.

 6. Publicize your goals and make yourself accountable

 When it comes to setting and achieving goals, don’t be shy.
-Tell people about what you’re trying to achieve – by stating it publicly you’re making yourself accountable for achieving it.
+Tell people about what you’re trying to achieve—by stating it publicly you’re making yourself accountable for achieving it.
 If you set a goal and don’t tell anyone, the power of the goal is vastly minimized.
 There’s nobody to hold you accountable, to ask you how you’re doing or where you are on your journey.
 Establish a public commitment to your goal by sharing your vision with people around you—and celebrate it when you finally get there!